-Updated on May 06, 2025 02:36:56 PM
+Updated on October 17, 2025 06:05:19 PM

 NGOs (Non-Governmental Organizations) are involved in addressing social, environmental, and community issues.
 Although NGOs are not run for profit, they might still be required to register for GST in India depending on what they do and how much they earn.

-If an NGO supplies goods or services and its annual income is over ₹20 lakh (or ₹10 lakh in special category states), it has to obtain GST registration.
+If an NGO supplies goods or services and its annual income is over ₹20 lakh (or ₹10 lakh in special category states), it has to obtain GST Registration.
 Also, if the NGO earns income by way of training, consultancy, or by fee for events or services, or by way of grants pertaining to the supply of goods or services, GST provisions could be applicable.

-By getting registered under GST, an NGO can collect tax, file GST returns, claim input tax credit, and remain legally compliant.
+By getting registered under GST, an NGO can collect tax, file GST Returns, claim input tax credit, and remain legally compliant.
 Although they do not intend to make profits, a GST registration keeps NGOs financially transparent, enhances efficiency, and earns the trust of donors.

 It also becomes easier for them to work with government departments and companies, especially for CSR (Corporate Social Responsibility) projects.
 In short, GST registration keeps NGOs within the law and working in a more organized and trusted manner.